hashgraph/hedera-improvement-proposal/HIP/hip-0000-nft-standard.md

                 ]
             }
         ],
-        "collection": "Define your collection name to which the NFT belongs (optional)", "external_url": "External URI pointing to an informational page about your collection or specific NFT information i.e. www.mynft/collection/<serial>/ (optional)"
+        "external_url": "External URI pointing to an informational page about your collection or specific NFT information i.e. www.mynft/collection/<serial>/ (optional)"
     },
     "attributes": [